Class-17/Aizu_OJ/README.md

-This repo is created for my Aizu OJ training.
+This repo is created for "Programing Contest Challenge".